Who is Stanislav Grof?

 In 1993, he received an Honorary Award from the Association for Transpersonal Psychology (ATP) for major contributions to and development of the field of transpersonal psychology given at the occasion of the 25th Anniversary Convocation held at Asilomar, California.

-He is the author of 17 books, viewable on our recommended readings page.
+He is the author of over 20 books, viewable on our recommended readings page.
 He has also published over 140 articles in professional journals.
 His books and articles have been translated into German, French, Italian, Spanish, Portuguese, Dutch, Swedish, Danish, Russian, Czech, Polish, Bulgarian, Greek, Turkish, Japanese, and Chinese.

 Above bio taken from: http://www.holotropic.com/bio_stan-grof.shtml